eMarek/Revision/README.md

 ```
 npm install -g revision
 ```
+Do not forget `-g` command, otherwise it will not work.
 Of course you will need node.js and a fluffy unicorn.

 ### How to use it